elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-role-did-hecataeus-of-miletus-and-posidonius-play-in-early-ethnography-of-the-celts.md

 subject: History of the World
 file_name: what-role-did-hecataeus-of-miletus-and-posidonius-play-in-early-ethnography-of-the-celts.md
 url: /learn/history-of-the-world/questions/what-role-did-hecataeus-of-miletus-and-posidonius-play-in-early-ethnography-of-the-celts
-score: 8.5
+score: -1.0
 related_article1:
-    id: 159914
+    id: 159871
     title: >-
-        How did Xenophon, Plato, and Aristotle describe the Celts in their accounts?
+        What are the linguistic characteristics of Celtic languages and their geographic distribution?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-xenophon-plato-and-aristotle-describe-the-celts-in-their-accounts
+    url: /learn/history-of-the-world/questions/what-are-the-linguistic-characteristics-of-celtic-languages-and-their-geographic-distribution
 related_article2:
-    id: 159902
+    id: 159925
     title: >-
-        How have the Celts contributed to European heritage and modern perceptions?
+        What were the geographic locations of major Celtic tribes and their natural resources?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-have-the-celts-contributed-to-european-heritage-and-modern-perceptions
+    url: /learn/history-of-the-world/questions/what-were-the-geographic-locations-of-major-celtic-tribes-and-their-natural-resources
 related_article3:
-    id: 160382
+    id: 159870
     title: >-
-        What was the tribal organization and social hierarchy in Celtic society?
+        How did the La Tène Culture expand and settle in new regions?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-was-the-tribal-organization-and-social-hierarchy-in-celtic-society
+    url: /learn/history-of-the-world/questions/how-did-the-la-tne-culture-expand-and-settle-in-new-regions
 related_article4:
-    id: 160392
+    id: 159857
     title: >-
-        What were the distinctive physical and behavioral traits of the Celts?
+        What are the distinctive pottery styles associated with the Beaker People and Corded Ware People?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-distinctive-physical-and-behavioral-traits-of-the-celts
+    url: /learn/history-of-the-world/questions/what-are-the-distinctive-pottery-styles-associated-with-the-beaker-people-and-corded-ware-people
 related_article5:
-    id: 160386
+    id: 159926
     title: >-
-        What were the primary military tactics and weaponry used by the Celts?
+        How did geography influence the cultural development and migration patterns of the Celts?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-primary-military-tactics-and-weaponry-used-by-the-celts
+    url: /learn/history-of-the-world/questions/how-did-geography-influence-the-cultural-development-and-migration-patterns-of-the-celts
 ---

 &nbsp;